-NEOScan currently computes five scores: the probability to belong to different classes (NEO, MBO, DO, and SO) or to be on a geocentric orbit.
+NEOScan currently computes several scores: the probability to belong to different classes (NEO, MBO, DO, SO, and PHA) or to be on a geocentric orbit.
 The definitions of the classes are listed below.

 - Near-Earth Object (NEO): q < 1.3 au

 - Main Belt Object (MBO): (1.7 au < a < 4.5 au and e < 0.4) or (4.5 au < a < 5.5 au and e < 0.3)

 - Distant Object (DO): q > 28 au

 - Potentially Hazardous Asteroid (PHA): MOID < 0.05 au and H < 22